JujuAdams/dotobj/README.md

 4. Freeform curve/surface geometry (NURBs/Bezier curves etc.)

-*Rare to see this in gamedev and getting GameMaker to generates surfaces is not going to be a pleasant process.
+*Rare to see this in gamedev and getting GameMaker to generate surfaces is not going to be a pleasant process.
 This will probably never be implemented.*